steven-freed/freedactive/README.md

 ### Routing
 ***Router Object***\
 Navigation is a big concern in SPAs.
 With Freedactive you get the framework, batteries included.
-You first call 'Router.set' to set the routes and their corresponding component.
+You first call 'Router.init' to set the routes and their corresponding component.
 Then use the 'Router. routeto' method for the event of your choice to cause that route to be executed.
 *Note when using the Router object you do not need to include your routing components in the children array of your component (NavBar)*